 3 Results and discussion

 Figure 3 shows the ensemble mean posterior scale factors relative to the prior emission estimate as described in Section 2.2 (left) and the corresponding averaging kernel sensitivities (right).
 Grid cells unoptimized by the inversion (mean averaging kernel sensitivity < 0.05) are left blank.
 We find 772 (421 - 1279) DOFS across the domain, where the values in parentheses are the ensemble minimum and maximum, respectively.
 This represents a large increase in information content relative to past inversions over North America: Lu et al. (2022) found 114 DOFS in a joint inversion of data from GOSAT and the National Oceanic and Atmospheric Administration’s (NOAA) GLOBALVIEWplus ObsPack in situ data, while Shen et al. (2022) found 201 DOFS in an inversion of TROPOMI observations over 14 oil and gas basins.
 This increase reflects both the improved constraint provided by TROPOMI and the benefit of achieving 0.25° × 0.3125° resolution on the continental scale.
 Of these DOFS, 641 (350 – 1058) are found in CONUS, 86 (53 - 134) in Mexico, and 37 (15 - 69) in Canada.
 The high fraction of DOFS in CONUS reflects both the large emissions (Figure 1) and the high density of TROPOMI observations (Figure 2).
 As a result, we focus our discussion on CONUS, where we isolate anthropogenic emissions by removing contributions from wetlands and other natural sources following Section 2.8.
-We compare our posterior emissions to the 2022 EPA GHGI inventory for 2019 (henceforth “GHGI22”; citation), which includes emission estimates for individual states (EPA, 2022a, b), and to the newly released 2023 EPA GHGI inventory for 2019 (henceforth “GHG23”; citation).
+We compare our posterior emissions to the 2023 EPA GHGI inventory for 2019 (henceforth “GHGI23”; EPA, 2023) and the most recent emission estimates for individual states as published with the 2022 EPA GHGI inventory for 2019 (henceforth “GHGI22”; EPA, 2022a, b).
+We remove emissions from Hawaii and Alaska from the GHGI total using the GHGI22 state estimates scaled to match the GHGI23 sectoral totals.

 We evaluate the inversion by comparison to simulated observations from GEOS-Chem driven by the prior and mean posterior emissions to TROPOMI data and to independent in situ surface and tower observations from the NOAA’s GLOBALVIEWplus CH4 ObsPack v3.0 database (Cooperative Global Atmospheric Data Integration Project, 2019).
 We follow Lu et al. (2021) and use only daytime ObsPack observations with outliers excluded.
 We use monthly average ObsPack observations over CONUS to increase consistency with the annual temporal resolution of our inversion and its distribution of information content.
 Compared to TROPOMI, both the prior and posterior GEOS-Chem simulations produce similar Pearson correlation coefficients (R2), root mean squared error (RMSE), and reduced major axis (RMA) regression slope.
 Compared to ObsPack, the posterior simulation improves upon the prior simulation, increasing R2 from 0.55 to 0.65, decreasing the RMSE by 8%, and improving the RMA slope by 13% (from 0.47 to 0.54).
 The broad agreement of both simulations with observations reflects the high quality of the prior emissions estimate in North America (Maasakkers et al., 2019).